Jul 13, 2010

 Now if ever I needed proof that I am addicted to my writing, that writing is my oxygen, by golly I got it when my laptop fired.
 The fear of loosing my work consumed me.
 I knew I had backed up but I had never actually tried to replace work from my backup to know if it was working properly.

-The fingernails got the works – the dog got yelled at – sleep eluded me, tea was consumed in inhumane quantise, and my daughter was blessed she was away until my fingers were back on the keypad.
-Tension eased only as I searched my files and found that all was still safe in crazy land of technology my writing lives in.
+My fingernails got the works – the dog got yelled at – sleep eluded me, copious quantities of tea and coffee was consumed and my daughter was blessed she was away until my fingers were back on the keypad.
+Basically, normality only resumed on discovering my files were safe.

 So my dear people – learn from my mistake and make sure you are ten foot away from the computer when you have the cuppa in your hand, and Back-Up, Back-Up Back-Up your work daily.